-7.15.4 Module Data: MDL758
+7.15.5 The module Data: MDL758

-Module MDL758 uses sixteen input bits and thirty-two output bits to exchange status and filter information with the RX3i CPU.
+The module MDL758 uses sixteen input bits and thirty-two output bits to exchange status and filter information with the RX3i CPU.
 The memory types and offsets for this data are selected in the hardware configuration for the module.

-7.15.4.1 Input Data: MDL758
+7.15.5.1 Input Data: MDL758